frodriguezsmartclip/docs-adtopy/README.md

     <pre>
     git clone --recurse-submodules --depth 1 <em>https://github.com/my/example.git</em>
     </pre>

+In our case, should be:

+    git clone --recurse-submodules --depth 1 https://github.com/frodriguezsmartclip/docs-adtopy.git

 You can now edit your local versions of the site's source files.
 To preview your site, go to your site root directory and run `hugo server`.
 By default, your site will be available at http://localhost:1313/.
 To push changes to your new repo, go to your site root directory and use `git push`.